Thank you for your interest in the Teacher Academy program for the Master of Arts in Teaching (MAT) degree.

 Please remember to check deadlines with the School of Graduate Studies and apply for the correct term.

 If you have any questions about the graduate school, wish to set up a campus tour, and/or need general assistance please contact David Moore, Graduate Studies Recruiter, by email at firstname.lastname@example.org or by phone at (423) 439-6149.

-Once you have initiated your graduate school application, you should begin completing the requirements for acceptance into the Teacher Academy program.
+Once you have initiated your graduate school application, you should begin completing the requirements for acceptance into the Master of Arts in Teaching program.

 *Applicants will be notified of dates for a Teacher Admission Board interview after the program coordinator receives completed applications from the School of Graduate Studies.
 In anticipation for the interview, teacher candidates should prepare to write about and/or answer questions pertaining to educational values, technology in education, learning environments, diversity, and educational issues.

 Once you are accepted into both the graduate school and the program: You will be required to complete residency paperwork pertaining to your student teaching placement and will be offered the opportunity to apply for scholarships.